Skip to main content

 Curriculum Vitae

-Kristy Maddux is a scholar of rhetoric and political culture who is interested in rhetorical practices of democratic citizenship, and especially how they are inflected by gender, race, religion, ability, and other identity markers.
+Kristy Maddux is Professor of Communication and Executive Director of the Honors College at UMD.
+Her research and teaching are in the area of Rhetoric and Political Culture, focusing on rhetorical practices of democratic citizenship, especially how they are inflected by gender, (dis)ability, religion, race, and other identity markers.
 She is invested in thinking about how ordinary citizens fuel democracy through habits such as deliberation, public advocacy, protest, listening, empathy, stranger sociability, and more, as well as the structures that encourage and inhibit those habits.

-Her current projects investigate how the built environment facilitates such democratic habits of citizenship—how our streets, sidewalks, benches, lighting, parks, and more shape how citizens are able to interact with each other.
-She is examining this question in three specific cases: the corpus of work by landscape architect Frederick Law Olmsted, the 1893 World’s Columbian Exposition fairgrounds in Chicago, and the 1960s freeway revolt in Washington, D.C.
+One set of recent and current projects investigates how the built environment facilitates such democratic habits of citizenship—how our streets, sidewalks, benches, lighting, parks, and more shape how citizens are able to interact with each other to do the work that democracy requires.
+Her research examines this question in specific contexts, including the corpus of work by landscape architect Frederick Law Olmsted, the 1893 World’s Columbian Exposition fairgrounds in Chicago, and the 1960s freeway revolt in Washington, D.C.

 Publications